Best Exercises for Varicose Veins and 3 Movements to Avoid

 But if Doppler ultrasound shows significant reflux, procedural treatment may be required.

-When Exercise Is Not Enough
+When Exercise Is Not Enough for Varicose Veins

 When to Consult Your Doctor